SystemDylan/terraform-aws/README.md

 # terraform-aws
-Terraform setup templates to deploy ec2 instances on aws
+Terraform setup templates to deploy various resources on aws